 When you call the funeral home, the director may begin to give you instructions about what they need from you and the family to help them to care for your deceased loved one.
 For example, they may request you to bring a set of preferred burial clothing and any needed paperwork.

 Go to the Funeral Home

 At the funeral home, you will meet with the funeral director in an arrangement conference to plan the funeral home services.
-If there is a pre-need funeral plan in place, many of these decisions will already be made by the deceased while they were still living.
+If there is a pre-need funeral plan in place, many of these decisions will already be made by the deceased while they were still living through pre planning.
 This can make the process much more simplified and less stressful.
 There is no guessing what the deceased would best prefer about their services.

 However, if you need to make at-need arrangements, they will involve making decisions such as whether you wish casket burial or cremation care for the deceased.
 They will inquire about your preferences to hold a funeral or memorial service –or possibly no formal service at all.
 They will aid you in planning the date and time of services, arrange for location, schedule viewing and visitation, etc.

 If any cultural, religious, or other family customs impact how the funeral or memorial service is held, these details will also be discussed in the arrangement conference.
 The price for service will also be discussed and agreed upon.
 Your chosen funeral home and cremations care team in Rochester, NY will also begin efforts to personalize services by learning more about the deceased and who they were in life.
 They will coordinate the display of any photos, favorite items, or other important memorabilia that can improve the personal nature of the service.

 Contact Friends and Family